Taijul52/web-developmnet-task/README.md

  #app.js #contain main logic
  #users.json

-note: After doing this task first i am trying to this same project using javascript and ajax. but i can not write the json file. so i am switch to nodejs . if you are interent to see the task folloe the link
+note: Before doing this task first i am trying to do this same project using javascript and ajax. but i can not write the json file. so i am switch to nodejs . if you are interent to see the task folloe the link

 https://github.com/Taijul52/demo-task